kjhscs2425/project-2-program-a-robot-Owls4all/readme.md

 Project Requirements:
 * [√] robot moves
-* [ ] robot does not crash into the walls of the box
+* [√] robot does not crash into the walls of the box
 * [√] at least 5 calls to input
 * [√] at least 5 functions
+    (space, backSpace, echo, forward, backward, turnLeft, turnRight, faceInDirection, findBearings, center, doAThing, dance, writeDance)
-* [√] at least 2 functions have at least one parameter
+* [√] at least 2 functions have at least one parameter (forward, back, etc.)
-* [√] at least 2 functions have return values and at least one call to the function is assigned to a variable
+* [√] at least 2 functions have return values and at least one call to the function is assigned to a variable (space, findBearings)
 * [√] each motor moves at least once
-* [ ] the robot's movement changes based on at least 5 readings of the sonar sensors**** Wait for new code update to implement this part!!
+* [√] the robot's movement changes based on at least 5 readings of the sonar sensors**** Wait for new code update to implement this part!!
+(2 in center, 2 in findBearings, 1 in forward)
-* [√] use at least 1 while loop OR recursive function call
+* [√] use at least 1 while loop OR recursive function call (I used one of each)
-* [√] at least one command (user input) causes the robot to move autonomously for at least 20 seconds
+* [√] at least one command (user input) causes the robot to move autonomously for at least 20 seconds (default dance)

 Dr. EB Todo:
 * [ ] implement sonar distance in simulator